 Deaf & Hard of Hearing Resources

-- Parent and Infant Program from the Illinois School for the Deaf - This program supports to families so they can make informed decisions on behalf of their child who is deaf or hard of hearing.
+This program supports families by providing training, skill development, and consultation, so they can make informed decisions and advocate on behalf of their child who is deaf or hard of hearing.

 This program works with parents and providers to ensure all babies get screened for hearing loss no later than 1 month of age; all infants who do not pass their hearing receive a diagnostic evaluation no later than 3 months of age; and all infants with a hearing loss enroll in early intervention services no later than 6 months of age.
 Works with parents and providers to ensure all babies get screened for hearing loss no later than 1 month of age; all infants who do not pass their hearing receive a diagnostic evaluation no later than 3 months of age; and all infants with a hearing loss enroll in early intervention services no later than 6 months of age.